m-peko/craft-cpp/_posts/2020-06-30-zipping-by-the-longest-range.md

 But this approach has its downsides...

-First of all, by using C++11, we are limited to zipping only two ranges together.
-C++17 has improved that a bit and we can then zip three ranges.
-However, there might be some cases where we want to zip as many ranges as possible.

-Furthermore, we need to create a new `std::vector` instance which unfortunately results in memory allocation and, hence, a drop in performance.
+First of all, we are limited to zipping only two ranges together when there might be some cases where we want to zip as many ranges as possible.
+Second, we need to create a new `std::vector` instance which unfortunately results in memory allocation and, hence, a drop in performance.
 Consequently, we cannot use `std::transform` as a part of a range-based for loop like:

 ```c++
 for (auto&& i : std::transform(...)) {